Omulosi/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is a JavaScript library that makes it faster and easier to write interactive web apps with reusable components.
+It makes building UIs less verbose and less error prone especially when you have to constantly keep the UI in sync with changing data.

 - [ ] What does it mean to _think_ in react?

+    Before embarking on building an application, first think of the what componenst it will consist of and the component hierarchy.
+Ensure that each component does one thing and does it well.
+Then separate the UI into components with each component matching a piece of your data model.
+Finally compose them to make the overall application.

 - [ ] Describe state.

+  State is an object that determines that determines how a component renders and behaves.

 - [ ] Describe props.

+  props are pieces of data that you pass to a component.
+They provide a way to pass data to a child component.
+You can pass the state on one component as props to a child component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+  Side effects are aything that affects something outside of the scope of the function being executed such as making network requests or updating the DOM.

 ## Project Set Up